What might the finance institutions of the future look like?

 - Trust by design starts with how we design our organisation.
 We have set our company up to favour adaptiveness over control, which means everyone who works here operates with a high level of trust.
 Our non-hierarchical structure allows great ideas to rise more quickly and our feedback systems allow people to develop, based on mutual trust with others in the organisation.
 We foster a culture of transparency and openness through our communication tools and we trust our people to do the right thing as they understand and buy into our principles and our vision Start with Why.

 - Established brands may have the luxury of decades, even centuries, of customer trust, but we have the benefit of a zero based designed IT architecture.
-Our next generation IT security combines the principles of distribution, isolation, least privilege and encryption everywhere to keep our systems secure and safe and our customers trust us to protect them from fraud and cyber threats.
+Our next generation IT security combines the principles of distribution, isolation, least privilege and encryption everywhere.
+This keeps our systems secure and safe so that our customers trust us to protect them from fraud and cyber threats.